 “I wanted to understand what the human health [and] public environmental health impact of the noise was,” Lorenzana says.
 “We had a lot of naysayers saying, ‘There's no health impact.’
 But, again, I have these anecdotal stories of people saying, ‘No … we're upset by it.’"

-As Lorenzana first learned of these complaints, the Port of Seattle launched the Greener Skies over Seattle Initiative — a plan to concentrate flight paths in order to save fuel and cut aircraft emissions.
+As Lorenzana first learned of these complaints, the FAA launched the Greener Skies over Seattle Initiative — a plan to concentrate flight paths in order to save fuel and cut aircraft emissions.
 The plan outlined a landing method that would move away from ground radar-based systems and instead use satellite-based navigation to make “Seattle’s skies quieter and greener,” according to a press release.

 The environmental assessment for the initiative stated that the plan would “not result in a significant noise impact over noise sensitive areas.”
 It claimed that noise levels would decrease in many neighborhoods, and found no issues with Beacon Hill.
-But the report did not take a key change into consideration: In the concentrated flight path dictated by Greener Skies alongside the rollout of the FAA’s NextGen program, arriving planes would fly lower over Beacon Hill and at closer intervals.
-In the past five years, the airport has also seen 46% more passengers than before and expects an annual increase of 8% to 12%.
+But residents concerned about the present noise say the report didn’t take a key change into consideration: In the concentrated flight path dictated by Greener Skies alongside the rollout of the FAA’s NextGen program, arriving planes would fly over Beacon Hill at closer intervals.
+In the past five years, the airport has also seen 46% more passengers than before and expects an annual increase of 4%.

 In response to the Greener Skies initiative, Lorenzana helped create the neighborhood’s Quieter Skies Task Force (which she later left to focus on the noise team).
 Similar groups exist in distant-from-airport neighborhoods, like Vashon Island and Burien, but Lorenzana says Beacon Hill’s case is more severe versus places like Vashon, where planes fly a mile high overhead.